johncurd91/US-medical-insurance-costs/README.md

 * Smoke status
 * Region

+The project will

 ## Instructions
-The program provides various functions which return summary statistics or plot eacg element against charges.
+The program provides various functions which return summary statistics or plot each element against charges.
 Simply call the appropriate function at the bottom of main.py.